-First of all, in Europe, the speed of the ultralight is limited to a max. of 65 km/h (40 mph) and max. take-off weight is 450 kg (992 lb without a parachute) that any impact is unlikely to be fatal.
+First of all, in Europe, the speed of the ultralight is limited to a max. of 65 km/h (40 mph) and the maximum take-off weight is 450 kg (992 lb without a parachute) that any impact is unlikely to be fatal but it may happen.
+So that is not the speed at which you will be flying most of the time it is the max speed allowed.
 The ultralight has a short landing roll and a slow landing speed in case of engine failure.

 Second, they can be easily kept under control with an experienced pilot that keeps his ultralight well-maintained.
 The bad reputation of these ultralight aircraft has more to do with regulations, rather than any accidents or poor construction.